DanielCiccC/DanielCiccC.github.io/FINM3403/notes/lecture7.md

 - A national capital market is **segmented** if the required rate of return on securities in that market differs from that for securities of comparable expected return traded on other national securities markets (e.g., New York and London).

 > Most countries have restrictions on who can buy and hold currency
-> - If you are going to investing in those stocks, how do you calculate the Cost of Capital (appropraite discount rate)
+> - If you are going to investing in those stocks, how do you calculate the Cost of Capital (appropriate discount rate)

 ### Causes of Segmentation
 - Market segmentation is a financial market